shemeshg/pass-simple-mdbook/src/install.md

     pass edit whatever
     ```

-    * If pass is not ok, follow this:
+    * If pass store not initialized, follow this:
     <https://www.redhat.com/sysadmin/management-password-store>

       This document will walk through creating Private and public keys, and init the repository (setup the `.gpgid` authorization file).

-2. Ensure you can read and write the test note created before.
+1. Ensure you can read and write the test note created before.

-3. setup git
+1. setup git

     ```bash
     export PASSWORD_STORE_DIR=/Volumes/volume\ name/password-store